Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- In his only career matchup against the Ravens, Michel finished with 18 rushing yards, 59.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchup against the Ravens, Michel recorded 18 rushing yards, 59.5 fewer yards than his over/under in Sunday's game.

 - Michel did not have a touchdown run in that outing against the Ravens.